Language models show human-like content effects on reasoning tasks: Discussion

 In response, some researchers have questioned whether these language model abilities qualify as ``reasoning''.
 The fact that language models sometimes rely on ``simple heuristics'' \citep{patel2021nlp}, or reason more accurately about frequently-occurring numbers \citep{razeghi2022impact}, have been cited to ``rais[e] questions on the extent to which these models are \emph{actually reasoning}'' (ibid, emphasis ours).
 The implicit assumption in these critiques is that reasoning should be a purely algebraic, syntactic computations over symbols from which ``all meaning had been purged'' (\citealp{newell1980physical}; cf. \citealp{marcus2003algebraic}).
-In this work, we emphasize how \emph{both} humans and language models rely on content when reasoning --- using simple heuristics in some contexts, and reasoning more accurately about frequently-occurring situations \citep{mercier2017enigma,dasgupta2020theory}.
+In this work, we emphasize how \emph{both} humans and language models rely on content when answering reasoning problems --- using simple heuristics in some contexts, and answering more accurately about frequently-occurring situations \citep{mercier2017enigma,dasgupta2020theory}.
 Thus, abstract reasoning may be a graded, content-sensitive capacity in both humans and models.

-\paragr{Dual systems?} The idea that humans possess dual reasoning systems --- an implicit, intuitive system ``system 1'', and an explicit reasoning ``system 2' --- was motivated in large part by belief bias and Wason task effects \citep{evans1984heuristic,evans2003two,oaksford2003optimal}.
+\paragraph{Dual systems?} The idea that humans possess dual reasoning systems --- an implicit, intuitive system ``system 1'', and an explicit reasoning ``system 2' --- was motivated in large part by belief bias and Wason task effects \citep{evans1984heuristic,evans2003two,oaksford2003optimal}.
 The dual system idea has more recently become popular \citep{kahneman2011thinking,evans2013rationality}, including in machine learning \citep[e.g.][]{bengio2017consciousness}.
 It is often claimed that current ML (including large language models) behave like system 1, and that we need to augment this with a classically-symbolic process to get system 2 behaviour \citep[e.g.][]{nye2021improving}.
+These calls to action usually advocate for an explicit duality; with a neural network based system providing the system 1 and a system with more explicit symbolic or otherwise structured system being the system 2.